kevindelord/UIImage-Autoresize/README.md

         self.imageView.image = [UIImage imageNamed:@"bg.png"];
     }

+**Important:**  Those functions and logics are also required when integrating the picture using the storyboard.

 ### Tips

-If you are implementing a multi interface orientations app, it would be good to do the first initialization of your UIImageView in the viewWillAppear.
+If you are implementing a multi interface orientations app, it would be good to do the first initialization of your UIImageView in the `viewWillAppear`.
 This way, you should have less problems when the orientation change while a child view controller is presented.
 When the user pops back, the previous background will look as it should.